Stretching diamond for next-generation microelectronics

-Category: Environment Hits: 7Diamond is the hardest material in nature.
+Category: Environment Hits: 9Diamond is the hardest material in nature.
 It also has great potential as an excellent electronic material.
 A research team has demonstrated for the first time the large, uniform tensile elastic straining of microfabricated diamond arrays through the nanomechanical approach.
 Their findings have shown the potential of strained diamonds as prime candidates for advanced functional devices in microelectronics, photonics, and quantum information technologies.

 Read more https://www.sciencedaily.com/releases/2020/12/201231141509.htm